 Tears were streaming down my face, and I hugged Windwalker, overcome with awe and gratitude for what I was being shown.
 I thanked him, the Wayras, the Stars, and Whale.
 And with my journey ended, I returned.

 The complete audio version of Tales from a Walk on the Wild Side and Windwalker’s Message from my recent interview with Janet Roper on Talk2theAnimals is now available.
-To listen visit WRSH website and click on the image of lynx Mr. Pinkerton and I (located in the left hand column of website) to listen.
 You might also be interested in reading Answering the Call of Windwalker the Cougar.

 SHARE THIS ARTICLE